For IDV Issuers

 Lemma is to your IDV product what Plaid is to bank APIs — a consumer-web distribution layer for the reusable-credential model.
 You issue once; we distribute across sites your enterprise sales motion can't economically reach.

-Stripe Identity is the current issuer.
+Didit is the production issuer.
 Persona, Veriff, Yoti, and Sumsub integrations on roadmap.

 Talk to us about issuance How it works